scionproto/scion/doc/ControlPlanePKI.md

 This comprises all non-object values in the top level of the TAAC.

 - __TAAName__: UTF-8 string.
 Name of the TRC attestation authority.
-- __TAACVersion__: 64-bit unsigned integer.
+- __TAACVersion__: 64-bit integer.
 TAAC version, starts at 1.
-All TAAC updates must increment this by exactly 1 (i.e., no gaps, no repeats).
+All TAAC updates must
+    increment this by exactly 1 (i.e., no gaps, no repeats).
 - __Alias__: String array.
 List of all ISD-AS identifiers the TAA is reachable under.
-- __VotingQuorum__: 8-bit unsigned integer.
+- __VotingQuorum__: 8-bit integer.
 Defines how many offline keys are necessary to update the TAAC.
-- __GracePeriod__: 32-bit unsigned integer.
+- __GracePeriod__: 32-bit integer.
 How long, in seconds, the previous unexpired version of the TAAC can still be used to validate attestations (same as in TRC). `TAAC(i)` is still active until the following time has passed (or `TAAC(i+2)` has been announced):